databio/bedbase/docs/citations.md

----
-hide:
-  - navigation
-  - toc
-  - navigation.footer
----
+# Manuscripts describing BEDbase and geniml

+Components of BEDbase and geniml have been published independently.
+Here, we showcase the tutorials organized by the manuscript that published them, so if you're reading a paper you can more easily find the relevant features.
+Find the citation of interest on the left to find links to tutorials published as part of each manuscript.

-# How to cite BEDbase and geniml
+## How to cite BEDbase and geniml

 Thanks for citing us!
 If you use BEDbase, geniml, or their components in your research, here are papers you can cite.